Illegal & Black Market Faucets Updated: 04/23/18

 For hosting sites, the situation is a little different.
 U.S.-based sites and Chinese sites with facilities or operations in North America can easily be found by law enforcement and probably can be held liable for the illegal faucets sold on their sites.
 They are in the position of a flea market operator who knows that illegal goods are being sold but turns a blind eye to the practice.
 Their liability is called "intermediary" or "secondary" liability (as opposed to the third-party seller's "primary" liability).
 Secondary liability arises when a hosting website facilitates the illegal sales ("contributory liability") or has the ability to control illegal sales but does not take reasonable measures to do so ("vicarious liability").
 Generally, a website operator that makes a "good faith" effort to prevent the sale of illegal merchandise will not be held liable, even if the good faith effort fails.

 Unfortunately, with most of these hosting websites, there is no indication of any effort, good faith or otherwise.
-Only Walmart seems to have taken some of the steps necessary to verify that faucets sold by third-party hosted vendors are certified and legal.
+Only Walmart and Costco seem to have taken some of the steps necessary to verify that faucets sold by third-party hosted vendors are certified and legal.

-Most U.S.-Based hosting websites (but not Chinese sites) already have written policies Note 17 of some kind prohibiting the sale of illegal and unsafe goods, in no small part designed to reassure customers that the site's products are safe to buy.
+Most U.S.-Based hosting websites already have written policies Note 17 of some kind prohibiting the sale of illegal and unsafe goods, in no small part designed to reassure customers that the site's products are safe to buy.
 Amazon's policy, for example, is the following:

 It's not that the effort would be particularly burdensome.
+It takes about five minutes.
 Most plumbing supply websites do a good job of keeping illegal faucets from being sold on their venues, as do some general merchandising hosting sites such as Jet.com, on which we have yet to find a single illegal faucet.
-So, it's entirely possible to ban illegal faucets if the effort is made.
+It is just a matter of requirng sellers to produce listing certificate identification numbers, then confirming the certification online.
+So, it's entirely possible to ban illegal faucets if even a minimum effort is made.

 After-Sale Support: Warranty and Replacement Parts